 Trust goes both ways.
 Many bar owners have a hard time trusting their bartenders because they’ve been burned too many times in the past.
 Bartenders can mistrust their employers because of broken promises or mistreatment.

 Exceptional bartenders don’t have these issues because management trusts them implicitly.
 Believe me, for top-of-the- bartenders – if management doesn’t trust them, they’ve probably moved on a long time ago.
 Trust is a two-way issue.

-Many people compiling a list like this would say that working for the house is simply “Teamwork.”
+Many people compiling a list like this would say that working for the house (which I have combined here with trustworthiness), is simply “Teamwork.”
 Yes, working for the house does involve teamwork, a coveted soft skill, but it’s so much more than that.